Michigan Law Review: History

 The Michigan Law Review was established in 1902, after Gustavus Ohlinger, a student in the Law Department (now the Law School) of the University of Michigan, approached the dean with a proposal for a law journal.
 The Michigan Law Review was originally intended as a forum in which the faculty of the Law Department could publish its legal scholarship.
 The faculty resolution creating the Michigan Law Review required every faculty member to submit two articles per year to the new journal.

 From its inception until 1940, the Michigan Law Reviews student members worked under the direction of faculty members who served as editor-in-chief.
 The first of these was Floyd Mechem, the last Paul Kauper.
 In 1940, the first student editor-in-chief was selected.
 During the years that followed, student editors were given increasing responsibility and autonomy; today, the Michigan Law Review is run with no faculty supervision.
-The current editor-in-chief is Dashaya Foreman.
-Day-to-day production operations are overseen by the current managing editor, Nia Vogel, and executive production editor, Michaela Olson.
+The current editor-in-chief is Heather Jane Foster.
+Day-to-day production operations are overseen by the current managing editor for publication, Nathaniel B. Magrath, managing editor for production, Avery E. Coombe, and executive development editor, Delpha Carpenter.

 Seven of each volume's eight issues ordinarily are composed of two major parts: "Articles" by legal scholars and practitioners and "Notes" written by the student editors.
 One issue in each volume is devoted to book reviews.
 Occasionally special issues are devoted to symposia or colloquia.